ThinkingThoughts

 I think that there are few forces in our lives that are so simultaneously reviled and relied-upon as change.
 Change is a threat to many of us, a shifting of elements in our lives that requires a readjusting of balance.
 For whatever reason, we tend to prefer stasis, with all its comfort and ease and lack of the need for effort.

 Stasis, however, equals stagnation, and deep down I think we all know this.
-If we do not change – if our lives do not change – if the world does not change – then there is no growth, and the absence of growth indicates and, indeed, induces decay.
+If we do not change – if our lives do not change – if the world does not change – then there is no growth, and the absence of growth indicates and even induces decay.
 If we are not changing, we are dying.
 I truly believe this.

 So while we are afraid of change – because, after all, change brings the unknown, and we are terrified of the unknown – we also crave it, for subconsciously we recognize its value and importance.
 So at the same time we are carefully arranging our lives into safe, boxy little routines, we also grow restless and initiate change – by moving the furniture periodically, redecorating the house, trading in the car, having lunch at a new place…still safe, tidy little changes.
 Enough to keep us feeling that we are moving, but not enough to actually require rebalancing.